 Emma Pattinson is a textile conservator and community worker based in Edinburgh, Scotland.

-Emma was the Leslie B. Durst Textile Conservation Intern at the National Museums of Scotland 2023-24, where she prepared textile objects for the Summer 2024 exhibition, ‘The Cold War in Scotland’ and cared for the museum’s collection of embroidery samplers.
-She has now been promoted to Assistant Textile Conservator on a fixed-term contract until October 2025, working on the conservation of two large banners.
+She spent her student placement at the Organic Artefacts Conservation Studio at the British Museum, where she worked on a range of projects including exhibition-preparation, devising packing for international loans and improving storage for archaeological textile fragments.
+Emma was the Leslie B. Durst Textile Conservation Intern at the National Museums of Scotland (NMS) 2023-24, where she prepared textile objects for the Summer 2024 exhibition, ‘The Cold War in Scotland’ and cared for the museum’s collection of embroidery samplers.
+Following that, she was promoted to Assistant Textile Conservator on a fixed-term contract, working on the conservation of two large painted silk flags.
+She is now a permanent (part time) member of staff at the NMS.
+She holds an MSc in Community Education and is on the Institute for Conservation’s Accreditation Pathway.

 Emma’s work is on display at